-- article in respect of cheapest dexamethasone among america
+- answers in respect of generic cipro among hawaii

 Dear Liz: You’ve been writing about people who expect inheritances they don’t get.
 Here’s another situation.
 My elderly dad thought he’d tied up everything in a trust, but his surviving elderly second spouse regularly invaded the principal instead of just receiving the interest.
 She would simply call her broker and ask for whatever she wanted.
 The broker, not being a knowledgeable trust officer, would send her the money.
 Finally, to soothe a fretting sibling, my husband and I paid for an estate lawyer to move the trust from Stepmom’s broker to a good third-party trust institution.
 It took more than a year plus paying a fee (OK, a bribe) for Stepmom to relinquish her direct access to the trust.
 She continued to receive the interest and was quite well off.
 She never did understand why we thought she was doing something wrong.